 Culinary on North, an upscale food court on level three, features a dozen fast-casual restaurants, with food served on actual plates with silverware.
 Diners can dig into gourmet grilled cheese at Melt Shop, Indian-style burritos at Hot Indian Foods, and burgers and milkshakes at Shake Shack.
 Bring your taste buds on a trip to Flavortown when Guy Fieri's Chicken Guy! fast-casual restaurant opens in early 2020.
 Other new eateries include Wahlburgers, Carlo’s Bakery (of “Cake Boss” fame), and Wonders Ice Cream.

-To assist shoppers navigating the mall or connecting to social networks, the mall offers free Wi-Fi throughout the building, a mobile app and interactive digital directories in 10 languages.
+The mall offers free Wi-Fi throughout the building, a mobile app and interactive digital directories in 10 languages.
 Valet parking, formerly available at Nordstrom and the Radisson Blu, now includes the option for shoppers to drop their car off on one side of the building and pick it up on another.
-Park Assist shows shoppers where there are open parking spots, and a new transit center is slated to open in 2019.
+Park Assist shows shoppers where there are open parking spots, and a new transit center.

 Families with kids on the autism spectrum can rest assured they'll be well taken care of thanks to the mall's new designation as a Certified Autism Center, with sensory guides available for each ride at Nickelodeon Universe.